japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-FlatMapGroupsWithStateStrategy.md

 == [[FlatMapGroupsWithStateStrategy]] FlatMapGroupsWithStateStrategy Execution Planning Strategy for FlatMapGroupsWithState Logical Operator

 [[apply]]
-`FlatMapGroupsWithStateStrategy` is an execution planning strategy that can plan streaming queries with <<spark-sql-streaming-FlatMapGroupsWithState.adoc#, FlatMapGroupsWithState>> unary logical operators to [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator (with undefined `StatefulOperatorStateInfo`, `batchTimestampMs`, and `eventTimeWatermark`).
+`FlatMapGroupsWithStateStrategy` is an execution planning strategy that can plan streaming queries with <<spark-sql-streaming-FlatMapGroupsWithState.md#, FlatMapGroupsWithState>> unary logical operators to [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator (with undefined `StatefulOperatorStateInfo`, `batchTimestampMs`, and `eventTimeWatermark`).

 TIP: Read up on https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-SparkStrategy.html[Execution Planning Strategies] in https://bit.ly/spark-sql-internals[The Internals of Spark SQL] book.

-`FlatMapGroupsWithStateStrategy` is used exclusively when <<spark-sql-streaming-IncrementalExecution.adoc#, IncrementalExecution>> is requested to plan a streaming query.
+`FlatMapGroupsWithStateStrategy` is used exclusively when <<spark-sql-streaming-IncrementalExecution.md#, IncrementalExecution>> is requested to plan a streaming query.

 === [[demo]] Demo: Using FlatMapGroupsWithStateStrategy